NataliyaBalchugova/python_training/README.md

-# Repositoty for Python Training
+# Repository for Python Training